Biden lines up clean energy growth plan at troubled Americas summit

 U.S. Vice President Kamala Harris will meet heads of governments from the Caribbean to unveil initiatives to bolster the region's renewable energy capacity.

-(Reporting by Trevor Hunnicutt, Lisandra Paraguassu, Humeyra Pamuk and Dave Graham; Additional reporting by Matt Spetalnick and Daina Beth Solomon; Editing by Richard Pullin)
+(Reporting by Trevor Hunnicutt, Lisandra Paraguassu, Humeyra Pamuk and Dave Graham; Additional reporting by Matt Spetalnick, Kanishka Singh and Daina Beth Solomon; Editing by Richard Pullin and Alistair Bell)

 ((dave.graham@thomsonreuters.com; +52 55 5282 7146; Reuters Messaging: dave.graham.thomsonreuters.com@reuters.net))